 In the rest of England and Wales, wild camping is generally accepted on open fells above the highest fence.
 As we’ve said before, it is technically illegal.
 But it seems to be generally accepted that as long as you leave no trace this is alright.
 To the extent that people camp wild in this way as part of their Duke of Edinburgh’s Award Expeditions and nights of wild camping are part of some Mountain Training qualifications.

 Wild camping laws and practices in Northern Ireland are very different.
 There is no common land and all access is by permission or “tolerated” by landowners.
 There are also very few rights of way either.
 Farmers are legally entitled to forbid access and some of these conflicts have made a big stir in the news.
 Generally, small groups of considerate walkers are ok – but that’s just for walking, not camping.
 The Northern Ireland Forestry Commission apparently does issue camping permits, although it looks like you have to pay for them.

 Access is an area of constant debate in Northern Ireland, so for the most up to date information, check Mountaineering Ireland.

 So, do you want to give wild camping a try in the UK?
 Or anywhere else for that matter.
-If you don’t feel confident on your own, we wild camp as part of our Canoe and Wild Camp Coast to Coast across Scotland and our Ben Nevis Adventure Weekend.
-Or, for a wild night out in a forest with the landowner’s permission, try Surf, Coasteer and Wild Camp in Cornwall.
+If you don’t feel confident on your own, we wild camp as part of our Canoe and Wild Camp Coast to Coast across Scotland or, for a wild night out in a forest with the landowner’s permission, try Surf, Coasteer and Wild Camp in Cornwall.